 By Charlie McCann

-Today's Epsom Derby is worth £782,314 to the winning owner or about a fortnight's wages if you are Wayne Rooney.
-The last ten winners of the race have come from the first four in the but today's forecast heavy rain casts a massive cloud over the race.
+Today’s Epsom Derby is worth £782,314 to the winning owner or about a fortnight’s wages if you are Wayne Rooney.
+The last ten winners of the race have come from the first four in the betting but today’s forecast heavy rain casts a massive cloud over the race.

-has long been my each way selection for the classic but connections want good or faster ground for the colt and, at the time of writing, there is rain due to hit the track on Saturday morning and last for much of the day.
+Arod has long been my each way selection for the classic but connections want good or faster ground for the colt and, at the time of writing, there is rain due to hit the track on Saturday morning and last for much of the day.
 How much rain they get is fundamental to the make-up of the race.

 On good ground I think Australia remains the one to beat but trainer Aidan O’Brien has voiced concerns over the possibility of soft ground for his colt whose sire, Galileo, won the classic in 2001 and whose dam, Ouija Board, won the Oaks a decade ago.
 He is certainly bred for the job but he is likely to drift in the market if the rains arrive and at 11/8 with BetVictor he is reluctantly overlooked.